dogecoin/dogecoin/INSTALL.md

 ### Compiling using packaged dependencies

-It is possible to build your own copy of Dogecoin Core with the exact, tested, dependencies, as used for the binary releases, by using the [depends system](depends/description.md).
-Please refer to the [depends README](depends/README.md) for instructions to build Dogecoin using these dependencies.
+It is possible to build your own copy of ScrapCoin Core with the exact, tested, dependencies, as used for the binary releases, by using the [depends system](depends/description.md).
+Please refer to the [depends README](depends/README.md) for instructions to build ScrapCoin using these dependencies.

 ### Compiling using system-provided libraries

-  The following are developer notes on how to build Dogecoin on your native platform, using the dependencies as provided by your system's package manager.
+  The following are developer notes on how to build ScrapCoin on your native platform, using the dependencies as provided by your system's package manager.
   Before starting, ensure your system is updated and has the latest security patches.
-  Outdated libraries can render the entire system, including Dogecoin Core, vulnerable.
+  Outdated libraries can render the entire system, including ScrapCoin Core, vulnerable.
   They are not complete guides, but include notes on the necessary libraries, compile flags, etc.